Poker Pop Quiz: What’s Your Move with Calamusa’s Pocket Kings?

 Bendik leads for 500k

-So, what’s your move?
+So, what's your move?
 Take a moment to decide.
-Click “Show” for the results or watch the video below.
+Watch the video or click below for the results.

 Watch the full hand with cards up HERE or by clicking the image below.